twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Additionally, because the matrix factorization is re-trained from scratch every hour, we have added additional logic to detect if the loss is more than expected (currently by detecting if the loss is above a hard threshold of 0.09) that may have resulted from an unlucky initialization and local mode, and then re-fit the model if so.

+## Rating Minimums for Helpful Status

+Matrix factorization identifies notes that are liked by people who normally disagree by assigning high intercepts to notes when users with different factors rate the note Helpful.
+In cases where there are few ratings available from a given part of the factor space, matrix factorization is forced to estimate the note intercept based on the limited data available.
+Unfortunately, acting based on limited rating signal can result in volatility in the note intercept as new ratings arrive, leading to note status changes.

+To reduce the likelihood that notes are shown to users as Helpful and then change status, we require notes to have at least 5 ratings from positive factor users and 5 ratings from negative factor users before a model can assign Helpful status to a note.
+Notes that otherwise meet the Helpful standard but do not have enough ratings are highlighted to contributors with a special note preview UI treatment to encourage more ratings.
+Once the note has enough ratings and meets all other Helpful status criteria, the model will rate the note as Helpful.

 ## Modeling Uncertainty

 While the matrix factorization approach above has many nice properties, it doesn't give us a natural built-in way to estimate the uncertainty of its parameters.